How to Create a Memorable Business Name to Stand Out in a Sea of Freelancers

 6. Brainstorm a List of Business Name Ideas

-Use a thesaurus to find synonyms for the words and phrases you’ve identified.
+Use an online thesaurus to find synonyms for the words and phrases you’ve identified.
 Combine words and phrases in different ways and see how they look and sound together.

-Set your list aside.
+If you use AI and the human touch, combine your ideas into one list.
+Set that list aside.
 Over the next few days or weeks, brainstorm ideas as you do other things away from your desk.
 Some of your best ideas will probably come to you when you’re not actively thinking about a business name.
 For example, I get lots of ideas when I’m showering, and keep a notepad and pen by the bathroom.

 Continue to write your ideas down.
-Review and refine your list again.
+Review and refine your list again, including further prompting on AI.

 7. Get Feedback from Colleagues and Maybe Clients Too